Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Structure of the interfaces separating the colloid-rich and colloid-poor domains

 Thus far, we have presented experimental results that highlight the unconventional aspects of phase ordering in colloids dispersed in active liquids.
 In the following sections, we introduce a coarse-grained model based on a scalar order parameter.
 Before introducing the model, comments are in order regarding its scope and assumptions.
-First, hydrodynamic interactions are neglected.
-Previous studies have reproduced key experimental observations ignoring these effects \cite{Palacci23,Granick21}.
-Second, while microswimmers are known to exhibit chiral trajectories near solid boundaries \cite{Stone06}, our scalar order parameter framework does not account for the effects of chirality.
+First, hydrodynamic interactions are neglected. {Although microswimmers generate hydrodynamic disturbances, several observations indicate that hydrodynamic interactions do not play a dominant role in determining the growth kinetics or interfacial morphology.
+The quasi-two-dimensional geometry and proximity to solid boundaries strongly screen long-range hydrodynamic interactions \cite{Lauga09,Blake71}.
+These findings indicate that activity-induced fluctuations, rather than fluid-mediated advection, govern the unconventional phase ordering observed here.
+Previous studies have reproduced key experimental observations, based on the presence of activity \cite{Palacci23,Granick21}}.
+Second, while microswimmers are known to exhibit chiral trajectories near solid boundaries \cite{Stone06}, our scalar order parameter framework does not account for the effects of chirality \cite{Palacci23, Tanaka24}.
 Nevertheless, we will show that incorporating only the effects of activity is sufficient to capture essential aspects of the underlying physics.
 The model reproduces key features of the experimental observations and offers valuable insights into the emergent behavior.